Evaporation in Your Aquarium: Process, Causes, and How to Reduce It!

 Evaporation occurs at the surface of the water.
 The more exposed surface area, the greater the potential for evaporation.
 Water loss occurs when a water molecule gains enough energy to break free of the liquid state and enter the air as vapor.
 But how do water molecules get “energy”?

 Water molecules are always bouncing around and colliding.
 They move faster as the water temperature increases.
 As the molecules are energized by heat, they “hit harder”, gaining enough energy to shift from a liquid to the gas phase.
 Water temperature is one of the factors controlling the rate of evaporation.

 Blowing air across the surface of the aquarium sounds like a good way to push heat from lighting away from tank.
 It is, but there is a tradeoff to consider.
-Air movement across the water surface carries away the rising water vapor, making it easier for more water to evaporate.
+Air movement across the water's surface carries away the rising water vapor, making it easier for more water to evaporate.
 Evaporation slows down as the humidity in the air above the water surface increases.
 That’s why adding a glass lid to your tank reduces the evaporation rate.
 The vapor layer in between the water surface and the glass lid makes it harder for evaporation to occur.
 Some water condenses on the glass lid and drips back into the aquarium.